 Open your Bible to Luke chapter 1.
-As I said, we haven't gotten very far, we're still in Luke 1 but it's a long chapter with 80 verses.
-This is part 4 in a segment of this opening chapter on the incomparable child of a virgin.
+As I said, we haven't gotten very far.
+We're still in Luke 1 but it's a long chapter with 80 verses.
+This is part four in a segment of this opening chapter on the incomparable child of a virgin.

-The question then that Jesus asked, as recorded in Luke 22, or in Matthew chapter 22, as I noted earlier, who's Son is He, is of critical importance.
-Who's Son is He?
-The New Testament record says He is God's Son and He is Mary's Son and Mary was in the line of David.
+The question then that Jesus asked, as recorded in Luke 22, or in Matthew chapter 22, as I noted earlier, whose Son is He, is of critical importance.
+Whose Son is He?
+The New Testament record says He is God's Son and He is Mary's son and Mary was in the line of David.
 A real incarnation demands a virgin conception.
-If this is to be the God/Man, then it must be God and Man coming together to produce this life, and that is exactly what the New Testament says.
-Who's Son is He?
-God's Son and David's Son.
-David's Son as to His humanity, and God's Son as to His deity.
+If this is to be the God-Man, then it must be God and Man coming together to produce this life, and that is exactly what the New Testament says.
+Whose Son is He?
+God's Son and David's son; David's son as to His humanity, and God's Son as to His deity.

 Now this is so critical and so foundational that we need to carefully examine the virgin conception of Jesus.
 Now last time we looked at the foundations of the virgin conception, the foundations of it.
 And I basically gave you three foundations.
 Some people have said, "Well, the disciples invented this, early church tradition invented this, there was never any expectation of this at all."
 That's not true.